 There are the trivial questions in life, and then there are the big questions.
 What is the meaning of life?
-What are we all here for?
+Why are we all here?
 What will I leave to the world when I’m gone?
 Will there be a moment, however brief, when I will understand it all?
-Faust, according to the legend, exchanged his soul with the devil (Mephistopheles) so that he could have a moment, just one moment, in which he would experience the highest, most amazing pleasure attainable by man.
-A moment so special, that he would want it to last for ever.

 0 Comments